Free Will Baptist Theology

 Conclusion

 Now, more than ever, Christians must not only think more biblically, but also live more biblically.
 We must allow the truth of God to change our actions.
 We must have the mind of Christ, but also allow that to change our behavior.
 As our society continues to make drastic changes as it comes to the way in which we understand gender and sexuality, let us remember that we depend upon and worship a God who does not change (Mal.
 3:6).
-Because of that, we can enjoy God’s good gift and endure the spirits of this age.
+Because of that, we can enjoy God’s good gift and endure the spirit of this age.

 __________________________________________